gear-foundation/gear-wiki/docs/developing-contracts/metadata.md

 }
 ```

-As a result of the smart-contract compilation, a `*.meta.txt` file will be generated.
-This metadata file can be used in the UI applications that will interact with this smart-contract.
+As a result of the program compilation, a `*.meta.txt` file will be generated.
+This metadata file can be used in the UI applications that will interact with this program.
 The file’s content looks like a hex string:

 ```
 0002000000010000000001000000000000000000010100000009021c00082c74656d706c6174655f696f2050696e67506f6e670001081050696e6700000010506f6e670001000004000002080008000004080c18000c10106773746418636f6d6d6f6e287072696d6974697665731c4163746f724964000004001001205b75383b2033325d000010000003200000001400140000050300180000050700